Chapter Eight: Thornton v. Hadfield

 There are no extant architectural drawings made by Thornton that could have been used to elucidate any of the work Hadfield supervised until he was fired in May 1798.
 Of course, working drawings are rarely preserved.
 In a letter written and published in 1819, Hadfield recalled that in regards to the exterior of the North Wing, "the finishing the practical working drawings of all the cornices, and other parts of the exterior of the North Wing from the plinth to the top of the ballustrades,... was doing no more than I was obliged to execute, as superintendant of the building."(9)

-In his letter to the president, Thornton noted that Hoban had "calculated the minutiæ of the finish to the parts now begun" Given that and Hadfield's claim, there seemed to be little need for Thornton to supply "drawings hereafter, as may be deemed sufficient for the prosecution of the Capitol, and in time to prevent any delay whatever."
+In his letter to the president, Thornton noted that Hoban had "calculated the minutiæ of the finish to the parts now begun."
+Given that and Hadfield's claim, there seemed to be little need for Thornton to supply "drawings hereafter, as may be deemed sufficient for the prosecution of the Capitol, and in time to prevent any delay whatever."
 Thornton would later claim that he made drawings, but he had a tendency to exaggerate.
 He told Lettsom in a February 1794 letter, "If a man wills to do, he does."
 Thornton mistook resolution for action.
 In his own mind, his claims came true.
-That seemed to be his way for coping with setbacks.

 After finding it difficult to build a relationship with the president, in a long November 26, 1795, letter to Lettsom, Thornton claimed that on the lots they had both bought, he and the president "travelled over together on foot, and laid out our plans of future improvement...."
 They walked where "the President means to build his private house of residence in the city....
 We were alone, and I thought myself highly favored by the manner in which this great man received my opinions.
 Thou wishes to see him - come to this region of happiness.
 I have many things confided to me, that, could I consistently with my duty disclose, would make our prospects appear truly grand."
 Seven months later, in June 1796, the president would write to Commissioner White that he had heard nothing about Thornton's plans to move to the city.(10)